invalidusernamecalled/wintar/README.md

 `addtotar.bat EXISTINGarchiveNAME file/folderNAMEtoADD`

 #### Edge cases Reviewed:-
-1. File names contain `%` or `!` could be mis interpreted leading to a File Not Exist Error.
+1. File names contain `!` could be mis interpreted leading to a File Not Exist Error.
+Will require escaping `^^^!` which may not be feasible.
 2. FIle names containing special variable names could be mis interpreted.

 >[!WARNING]